 However, the more horrifying and barbaric aspect of the “way of life” was public lynching, murders, and looting of Black people.
 The Lynch Law victims were hanged, shot, burned at stake (post), castrated, beaten with clubs, or dismembered.
 Whites could physically beat Blacks with impunity.

 Now, let us take a brief visit to the racists and ultra sub-human practices embedded in the psyche of upper-class Hindus against the lowest in the hierarchy ladder of India’s caste system.

 The people in this segment of the society were classified as Shudras according to Manusmriti, a manual written by self-proclaimed saint Manu centuries ago.
 He stratified society into four classes where Shudras’ main job description is described as to look after the above three classes.
-Manu also recognized the existence of un-coded fifth class, as being the lowest of the lowest or “untouchables.”
+Manu also recognized the existence of an un-coded fifth class, as being the lowest of the lowest or “untouchables.”